 Our seminars are open and free of charge to all CMU graduate students and postdocs.
 Knowing how many people to expect really helps us plan, so please register early if you're planning to come!

 When you present to people even an inch outside your field, they may experience "knowledge gap vertigo" – a paralyzing sense of dizziness from trying to catch up on everything they don't know.
-To help you reach those audiences, this workshop will develop theories of how to distill your message: what you should include, how to structure content, and how to craft explanations for complex ideas.
+To help you reach those audiences, this workshop developed theories of how to distill your message: what you should include, how to structure content, and how to craft explanations for complex ideas.